Master’s Programme Material Sciences

 - Course programme

-In the master's programme Material Sciences, relevant competencies from the faculties of Technical Chemistry, Civil Engineering, Mathematics & Geo-information, Mechanical & Industrial Engineering and Electrical Engineering & Information Technology will be brought together into an inter-faculty programme offering a comprehensive interdisciplinary education in the principles and applications of materials.
+In the Master's Programme Material Sciences, relevant competencies from the faculties of Technical Chemistry, Civil and Environmental Engineering, Mathematics & Geo-information, Mechanical & Industrial Engineering and Electrical Engineering & Information Technology will be brought together into an inter-faculty programme offering a comprehensive interdisciplinary education in the principles and applications of materials.

 Material Sciences represents an important and forward-looking field of applied research in universities, non-university research facilities and industry.
 Opportunities exist in material processing, modelling of technical systems and consultancy in technical-scientific fields.